 VIII.
-Effective collaboration of

-Government and MFIs.
-Sri Lanka

-has very systematic governing

-structure from grass root level to central government level.
-Hence, we should explore the possibility of getting the advantages towards effective implementation microfinance industry and women empowerment.
+Effective collaboration of Government and MFIs.
+Sri Lanka has very systematic governing structure from grass root level to central government level.
+Hence, we should explore the possibility of getting the advantages towards effective implementation of microfinance industry and women empowerment.
 There are more than 14,000 villages in Sri Lanka.
-Most of have Village villages those Development Councils (or Grama Sanwardena Samitiyas).
-At the same time, every village has four to five Government officials.
-Sri Lanka has many sub-national governments which include 23 Municipal Councils, 42 Urban Councils, 271 332 Pradeshiya Sabas. and Divisional Secretariats.
+Most of those villages Village Development have Councils (or Grama Sanwardena Samitiyas).
+At the same time, every village has four to five

+Government officials.
+Sri Lanka has many sub-national governments which include 23 Municipal Councils, 42 Urban Councils, 271 Pradeshiya Sabas, and 332 Divisional Secretariats.
 Whatever the traditional policies implemented by the financial institutions and the central Government, it may not generate the expected results unless those polices benefit entrepreneurs or the business community.
-It is necessary, therefore, think innovative paradigms new models for economic recovery focusing private sector business.
+It is necessary, therefore, to think innovative new paradigms and models for economic recovery focusing private sector business.

-IX.
-Social aspect: MFIs and regulatorybody should adopt proper mechanism to see the social well-being of the women.
-What are the constrains women members face in borrowings and establishing relationship with MFIs, are there any region, district or society specific issues, how far micro programs could empower women psychologically, economically sociologically,

-X. Another aspect that requires attention is continuous training and awareness building.
+- IX.
+MFIs Social aspect: and regulatory body should adopt proper mechanism to see the social well-being of the women.
+What are the constrains women members face in borrowings and establishing relationship with MFIs, are there any region, district or society specific issues, how far micro programs could empower women psychologically, economically sociologically, - Χ. Another aspect that requires attention is continuous training and awareness building.
 Training in entrepreneurship and skill development should be provided to SHG members.
-Recent Convid 19 outbreak has created ample opportunity to domestic industry in
+Recent Convid 19 outbreak has created ample opportunity to domestic industry in Sri Lanka.
+Government and other min decision making bodies have realized the importance of domestic industry and self sufficient in agriculture.
+Microfinance industry and women should treat this as an opportunity and get ready to supply production to local market. - XI.
+Although segment is very small, MFIs or Governing body should explore possible way of introducing performance Kev Indicators (KPI) Financial and Social indicators to measure the performances of women segment of microfinance clients.
+Pre and post finance follow ups are very important and paramount sustain the industry and identify funds. endues of